 We are pleased to announce that as of 2nd December, we are able to restart rehearsals each Saturday in December until Christmas.
 In addition to Beethoven's 6th Symphony and Haydn's Drum Roll Symphony, which we were working on in September, we will be taking a look at works by Mendelssohn - his Scottish Symphony, the Symphony in D by Vorisek, Bartok's Rumanian Dances and two Christmas related works by Coleridge-Taylor.
 Plenty for everyone to get their teeth into!

-However due to matters which had come to light last December as a result of our Registration as a Charity and in connection with our (in due course successful) claim for Gift Aid, a number of Serious Incidents fell to be reported to the Charity Commission by the Trustees.
+However due to matters which had come to light last December as a result of our Registration earlier in the year as a Charity and in connection with our (in due course successful) claim for Gift Aid, a number of Serious Incidents fell to be reported to the Charity Commission by the Trustees.
 These included the resignation of four of the seven Trustees elected in 2019 at the AGM, which followed a difference of opinions on a number of matters.

 All requests made by the present committee for the ex-Trustees to agree to Mediation – or even to meet for discussions which could lead to Mediation (a process recommended - if not insisted upon - by the Charity Commission in precisely this sort of situation) - have so far been rebuffed which is very much regretted.

 Failure so far to resolve the differences of opinion between two factions within the Orchestra have - in part - necessitated the placing of the orchestra into (in effect) suspended animation through the summer of 2021.

 The situation has been doubly complicated by the continuing uncertainty about the relaxation of Lockdown restrictions which will affect rehearsals and any idea that a concert could be arranged before the end of the summer term has of necessity been abandoned.